martinbudden/MaybeCube/MC300/readme.md

 ![main_assembly](assemblies/main_assembly.png)

 1. Bolt the polycarbonate sheet to the left face.
+2. Bolt the polycarbonate sheet and the **Access_Panel** to the right face.
 2. Attach the spoolholder and filament spool to the right face.
 3. You are now ready to level the bed and calibrate the printer.

 ![main_assembled](assemblies/main_assembled.png)